Research and assess San Miguel Allende as a location for living, working or retirement in Mexico

 Most real estate is sold through local realty agents who know the area and the surrounding region, as well as directly through the developers marketing major realty projects, either out of town or on one of the nearby golf courses.

-Real estate types range from old colonial homes in the historic center, to more modern-looking homes on the center’s peripheries and outskirts, where you can also find condos and some golf-course property available on tailor made developments.
+Real estate types range from old colonial homes in the historic center (and which today command very high prices, making them affordably to only the wealthiest buyers), to more contemporary-looking homes around the center’s peripheries and outskirts, where you can also find condos and some golf-course property available on tailor made developments.

 If you are looking for a restoration project, some may still be available locally.
 To find them, you could wander around the center, as some properties have ‘for sale’ signs posted; others do not; contacting a local realty agent is the best way of finding out what the status of an old (ruined) building may be, and to negotiate the sale if the owner is open to offers.

 San Miguel has a very buoyant local property rental market.
 Some luxury homes here are also vacation rentals (rented full or part time as such); offered for rent by the week or over week-ends.
 Longer term accommodations may be sought as well, and some people who own property here but only live in San Miguel for part of the year will rent their homes out during the period of their absence.
 Long term rental properties in San Miguel are offered through local realty agents and by individual property owners listing properties on the internet or local newspapers and magazines, as well as signs posted at restaurants, cafes and bars near the vicinity where the rentals are situated.
 Some owners post a notice on the property, e.g. “Se Renta,” with a contact telephone number.
 For short-term rentals, AirBnB has become the defacto go-to site for searching available homes and making bookings.